quinndiggity/hacking_slot_machines/README.md

 Here's the pipeline:

-- Capture image of slot machine screen with buttonhole camera to rPi microcomputer
+- Capture image of slot machine screen with buttonhole camera to raspberry pi
 - Process image to undo perspective shift and segment into question and answer boxes with OpenCV
 - Pass processed question boxes to Google Tesseract for text recognition
 - Run OCR text through a hand-designed brute-force search to get the most likely answer